-Making Confluence space(s) public is a great first step in sharing your documentation, but it's not an ideal experience for users in several ways:
+Making a Confluence space(s) public is a great first step in sharing your documentation, but it's not an ideal experience for several reasons:

 URL – Confluence page URLs are intended to be internal facing, so they can appear strange to external users.

 Branding – There aren't many options for modifying Confluence to fit your brand which can lead to mistrust of your content.